johnwarden/open-community-notes/proposals/001-architecture/README.md

 ### Based on AT Protocol

 We propose building the Open Community Notes protocol on top of [AT Protocol](https://en.wikipedia.org/wiki/AT_Protocol).
 AT Protocol supports different [**social modes**](https://bsky.social/about/bluesky-and-the-at-protocol-usable-decentralized-social-media-martin-kleppmann.pdf), beyond just the microblogging mode used by the Bluesky app.
-By defining a new AT Protocol [Custom Schema](https://docs.bsky.app/docs/advanced-guides/custom-schemas), Open Community Notes can use AT Protocol as an open **store for notes and ratings**.
+Using a [Custom Schema](https://docs.bsky.app/docs/advanced-guides/custom-schemas), Open Community Notes can use AT Protocol as an open **store for notes and ratings**.
 Community Notes **apps** would allow users to browse, propose, and rate notes.
-And an independent Community Notes **scoring service** and [**labeler**](https://atproto.com/specs/label) would be implemented as an [App View](https://docs.bsky.app/docs/advanced-guides/federation-architecture#app-views), allowing Bluesky and others to easily display helpful Community Notes in their apps.
+And an independent Community Notes **service** would be implemented as an [App View](https://docs.bsky.app/docs/advanced-guides/federation-architecture#app-views), allowing Bluesky and others to easily display helpful Community Notes in their apps.

 ### Multi-Platform